Holiday drives cross-border spending

 "The reason is that UnionPay is somewhat related to the Chinese government, which makes it easier to reach cooperation in foreign markets," he said.

-It is harder for other third-party payment firms to get involved in the financial systems in foreign countries, he said.
+It is harder for other third-party payment firms to get involved in the financial systems in foreign countries, he noted.